tanvikhadap/MachineLearning/05KNearestNeighbors/README.md

 Understanding the inner workings of machine learning algorithms is critical for building a deeper knowledge of how they operate.
 By comparing a manual KNN implementation with a library-based one, this project helps clarify the algorithm's mechanics and its practical usage in real-world applications.

 ## Who should make it?
-This project is designed for:
+This project is designed for
 - Machine learning practitioners
 - Data science students or professionals
 - Anyone interested in understanding the difference between custom implementations and using libraries for KNN.